HL7/cql/input/pages/02-authorsguide.md

 Structured values, or _tuples_, are values that contain named elements, each having a value of some type.
 Clinical information such as a Medication, a Condition, or an Encounter is represented using tuples.

-For example, the following expression retrieves the first Condition with a code in the [.id]#"Acute Pharyngitis"# valueset for a patient:
+For example, the following expression retrieves the first Condition with a code in the <span class="id">"Acute Pharyngitis"</span> valueset for a patient:

 ``` cql
 define "FirstPharyngitis":
   First([Condition: "Acute Pharyngitis"] C sort by onsetDateTime desc)
 ```

-The values of the elements of a tuple can be accessed using a dot qualifier ([.sym]#.#) followed by the name of the element:
+The values of the elements of a tuple can be accessed using a dot qualifier (<span class="sym">.</span>) followed by the name of the element:

 ``` cql
 define "PharyngitisOnSetDateTime": FirstPharyngitis.onsetDateTime